Who can have a permit?

 - a goods carrying vehicle, the overall height of which does not exceed 3.2 metres (10ft 6ins) and the overall length does not exceed 6.5 metres (21ft 4ins) with a maximum gross weight does not exceed 5 tonnes.

 If you do not meet the criteria, you do not qualify for a permit, irrespective of your interest in the property or the vehicle.

-If you live on a housing estate, you must apply for a housing estate parking permit.
+If you live on a housing estate, you may be entitled to a housing and highway permit and you should apply for a housing estate parking permit.

 Vehicles the permit does not cover

-The permit does not cover a caravan, trailer, boat etc. secured to the vehicle.
+- caravan, trailer, boat etc. secured to a vehicle.

 You can apply for a permit online, by post or in person.